Habrio/Habrio/README.md

 GitHub Actions runs the test suite on every push and pull request to `main`.
 The workflow installs dependencies, executes the tests with `pytest-cov`, and fails if overall coverage drops below 90%.
+A Docker image is built for each run and scanned with [Trivy](https://github.com/aquasecurity/trivy) to detect critical or high severity vulnerabilities.

 ## Monitoring with Prometheus